Luna Moth Facts

 Luna Moth Physical Description

-Typically both genders attain an average wingspan of about 4.5 in (11.4 cm).
-Yet some, however, reach a wingspan of as much as 7 in (17.8 cm).
+Otherwise, the genders remain remarkably similar in appearance.
+Both sexes attain an average wingspan measuring roughly 4.5 in (11.4 cm).
+Some exceptional individuals, however, reach a span of as much as 7 in (17.8 cm).
+These giants truly distinguish themselves.

 - Kingdom: Animalia